duneroadrunner/SaferCPlusPlus/README.md

         /* Here we're using a (non-const) "xscope_passable_pointer" as the argument.
 The "const" version wouldn't be accepted because an "xscope_passable_const_pointer" is not an exclusive pointer.
 That is, it doesn't hold exclusive access to its target object.
-We could, for exmaple, have instead used an exclusive pointer obtained directly from the "access controlled" object, a_xscpacobj1. */
+We could, for example, have instead used an exclusive pointer obtained directly from the "access controlled" object, a_xscpacobj1. */

         auto xscope_xstrong_ptr_store1 = mse::make_xscope_exclusive_strong_pointer_store_for_sharing(xscope_aco_locker1.xscope_passable_pointer());